 The HOME Program administers the Contract for Deed activity to assist households with the acquisition of property held in an executor contract for conveyance, also known as a contract for deed.
 This instrument was prevalent in colonia areas, and funding for the CFD is initially set-aside for colonia residents for a minimum of 60 days before being made available outside of colonias.
-CFD assistance providers may also provide refinancing of loan terms in conjunction with providing funds for the reconstruction of substandard units.
+CFD assistance providers may also providing funds for the reconstruction of substandard units.